nehemiaobati/codeigniter/documentation.md

 ### 3. Installation and Setup

-1.  **Prerequisites:** Ensure you have PHP 8.1+, Pandoc, Composer, and a MySQL database server installed.
+1.  **Prerequisites:** Ensure you have PHP 8.1+, Pandoc, ffmpeg, Composer, and a MySQL database server installed.
 2.  **Clone Repository:** Clone the project to your local machine.
 3.  **Install Dependencies:** Run `composer install` to download the required PHP packages.
 4.  **Configure Environment:**